How Robotic Technologies Have Impacted The Management Of COVID-19

 Although services are gradually resuming with the stabilization of COVID cases, hospitals remain high-risk environments for both patients and visitors.
 This brings us to the topic of robotic surgery, which has skyrocketed in popularity in recent years due to its numerous clinical advantages, from increasing efficiency to minimizing surgical invasion.
 In terms of its advantages in an infectious environment, the minimally invasive quality of robotics surgeries reduces the amount of open area exposed to surgical staff, effectively limiting viral transmission via blood or surgical plumes.

-Robots have also provided a helping hand in other more logistical tasks in clinical settings to reduce manual labor and relieve the burdens of frontline workers.
+Robots have also provided a helping hand in other more logistical tasks in clinical settings to reduce manual labour and relieve the burdens of frontline workers.
 One example is implementing robot-controlled non-contact disinfection of contaminated surfaces using ultraviolet (UV) light devices (Yang et al., 2020).

-The World Health Organization (WHO, 2020) stated that coronavirus can survive on inanimate surfaces from anywhere between a few hours to several days, making it all the more important for proper disinfection procedures to be practiced in public places.
+The World Health Organization (WHO, 2020) stated that coronavirus can survive on inanimate surfaces for anywhere between a few hours to several days, making it all the more important for proper disinfection procedures to be practised in public places.
 UV light is effective in reducing contamination on high-touch surfaces in hospitals (Yang et al., 2020).
 Therefore, when combined with the auto-detection feature programmed in robots, this system would allow for the disinfection of contaminated spaces at a larger scale, in a timely and effective manner.

 Despite the growing demand for robotics and automation in healthcare, several limitations still exist.

 One of the major disadvantages of using robots stems from their technological shortcomings.
 Although we have made significant advancements in perfecting artificial intelligence (AI), the majority of present-day robots still exist as programmed machines that function in response to external commands.